What are the important Queries in SQL?

 you join tables, it is a good idea to use aliases for table and column names.

 In this example, we want to join two tables, customer and city, and name them c and t, respectively.
-We define these new names in FROM
+We define these new names in FROM or JOIN, using AS.
+Similarly, we rename the columns last_name in the table customer and name in the table city as lname and city, respectively.

 Code